loadtestgo/pizzascript/README.md

     bin/script-editor -console samples/google.js -har

 The editor will search the path for Chrome, along with well-known locations.
-You can specify the location of Chrome in the settings.ini file included in the top level directory of the zip (this is read from the current working directory when the editor is loaded)
+See [Chrome Setup](https://github.com/loadtestgo/pizzascript/wiki/Chrome-Setup) for troubleshooting.

 The editor has been tested on Linux, OSX and Windows.